Danish Auxiliary Corps in the Williamite War in Ireland: Treaty (1689)

 Denmark-Norway and England concluded a treaty of military assistance on August 15, 1689.
 The treaty stipulated that Denmark-Norway would send 1,000 horse, and 6,000 foot, with equipment, to England, Scotland, or Ireland.
 The Danish troops would take an oath of allegiance to the King of England.
-If Denmark became involved in a war, the troops would be returned within three months; Denmark's enemy becoming England's.
+If Denmark became involved in a war, the troops would be returned within three months; Denmark's enemy would become England's.
 The use of the troops was solely decided by the English King, but they would be kept together as a corps except in dire emergencies.
 The troops would be subordinated to the English general-in-chief; the Danish lieutenant-general and major-generals forming part of his council of war.
 Military justice would be provided by the Danish lieutenant-general in accordance with the Danish articles of war.
 Vacancies in the officer corps would be filled by the English general-in-chief from persons serving in the Danish troops.
 While serving in Britain, the troops would be paid the same pay as the English army; if transferred to the continent, the same pay as the Dutch army.